 A red light indicates a feedback loop condition called oscillation.
-When oscillation is detected, your booster shuts down.
-This is typically caused when the tower (or outside) antenna and the device (or inside) antenna are placed too close together.
+When oscillation is detected, your booster shuts down or reduces gain.
+This is typically caused when the outside antenna and the inside antenna are placed too close together and noise is created on the system.

-To correct this condition: First, unplug booster.
-Next, relocate the tower (outside) antenna and device (inside) antenna further from each other.
-The objective is to increase the separation distance between them so they won't create a feedback loop.
+To correct this: First, unplug booster.
+Next, relocate the outside antenna and inside antenna further from each other.
+The objective is to increase the separation distance between them so they won't create a feedback loop reducing the gain and coverage area of the amplifier.

 TECH TIP: Vertical separation of the two antennas typically requires a shorter distance than horizontal separation.
 If possible, try placing the device antenna directly below the location of the tower antenna.
 In addition, a combination of vertical and horizontal separation distance also works to prevent oscillation.